DEFRA/gwa-notification-sender/ProcessInitialContactList/README.md

-# Contact List Blob Trigger - JavaScript
+# Process Initial Contact List - JavaScript

 > Triggers on files in blob storage containing a list of contacts and a message
 > to send to them.